SplitSocks/ElevenLabs-Python/README.md

 CSV setup is below.
 If any headers are missing, the script won't fire.

 voice_id = The voice you want to use for this line.
-The GUI will allow you to pull a list of voices on your ElevenLabs account for easy retreival. text = This is where you place the text you want parsed by ElevenLabs out_path = I utilized the out_path for the name of the file when exported, so just put the name or w/e is exported to this column by the process.
+The GUI will allow you to pull a list of voices on your ElevenLabs account for easy retreival. <br>
+text = This is where you place the text you want parsed by ElevenLabs<br>
+out_path = I utilized the out_path for the name of the file when exported, so just put the name or w/e is exported to this column by the process.<br>

 voice_id, text, out_path
 EXAVITQu4vr4xnSDxMaL,"I like butts", .\000323